Best Hikes in Crested Butte, Colorado

 Alternatively, drive over Kebler Pass and turn right (north) on CO 133 N, following the road for 26 miles to Redstone in the Crystal River Valley.
 The main attraction is Redstone Castle, the 42 room estate of coal and steel baron John Cleveholm Osgood.
 Tours include the main rooms on the first level and a few of the bedrooms on the upper floors.
 After the tour take a walk around the quaint little mining village and visit the antique shops, art galleries and handicraft boutiques.

 Crested Butte and Mt.
 Crested Butte offer a variety of accommodations, restaurants and retail establishments to fit a range of budgets.
 There are a number of small lodges, inns and B&B’s in Crested Butte.
 A larger selection of hotels and vacation rentals are available at the ski resort.
-See the local Chamber of Commerce site for a complete listing of options.
+See the Visit Crested Butte site for a complete listing of options.

 If you would like to camp in the nearby Gunnison National Forest, check out the Gothic Campground located 9 miles up the Gothic Road (6th Street).
 There is a main campground and then a number of individual sites to the north off the Gothic Road.
 Sites are first come-first serve.
 Another nice option is the Lake Irwin Campground, reservable on recreation.gov.
 Drive west on the Kebler Pass Road for 5 miles and then turn right (north) on Forest Road 826.
 The campground is 2 miles up the road.
 Further afield are the National Forest campgrounds along the Taylor Canyon road.